By David Joel Miller

 Many people find they lose their house, have to move to a cheaper place or otherwise need to downsize their expenses.
 Living on food stamps, welfare or a part-time job can be a major challenge.

 Ironically may people find that once they cut down, they are able to live on far less than they used to and still have more time and are less stressed.
 Having a lot costs a lot, and the struggle to maintain things can be a major source of stress.

 Relationships connect with recovery.

-In recovery it is important to take a look at your relationships.
+In recovery, it is important to take a look at your relationships.
 What you may find is that those relationships you have been clinging to are not healthy.
 Some people find that while they were in their addiction or their disorder they have left old positive friends and taken up with questionable ones.
 Others have alienated people who used to be supportive.
-Repairing damaged relationships, cutting off unhealthy ones and setting new boundaries with the people you chose to keep in your life are all a parts of recovery.
+Repairing damaged relationships, cutting off unhealthy ones and setting new boundaries with the people you chose to keep in your life are all parts of recovery.

 Loneliness may visit you during your recovery.

 It is not just the tangible things that change in recovery.
 There is a lot of work to do on learning to feel and to manage your emotions.

 Some people are so used to filling their life with others, activity and commotion, even drama, that just being with themselves is a new experience.